 (Sobre nuestro programa en español– Próximamente)

-Our intensive sequence of coursework and community/classroom experiences demands a high level of commitment for 14 months.
+Our intensive sequence of coursework and community/classroom experiences demands a high level of commitment for 12-14 months.
 The program is a full-time arrangement.
 A new cohort starts each June, and candidates earn certification by the following June.

 To learn more

-The secondary education program is organized around four initial teaching certification content areas: English, mathematics, science, and social studies.
+The C&I master’s teaching program is organized through an initial teaching certification in the content areas: English, mathematics, science, social studies, and world language.
 Please select a link below to learn about the details associated with each area.
 (Candidates may apply to multiple areas, but may only be admitted in one area)